civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Subparagraph 96(2.1)(b)(ii) of the Act is replaced by the following:

-    the amount required by subsection 127(8) **or 127.48(12)** in respect of the partnership to be added in computing the investment tax credit **or the clean hydrogen tax credit (as defined in subsection 127.48(1)**) of the taxpayer for the taxation year,
+    the amount required by subsection 127(8) or 127.48(12) in respect of the partnership to be added in computing the investment tax credit or the clean hydrogen tax credit (as defined in subsection 127.48(1)) of the taxpayer for the taxation year,

   **(2)** Subparagraph 96(2.1)(b)(ii) of the Act, as enacted by subsection (1), is replaced by the following:

-    the amount required by subsection 127(8), 127.48(12) **or 127.49(8)** in respect of the partnership to be added in computing the investment tax credit, the clean hydrogen tax credit (as defined in subsection 127.48(1)) or **the CTM investment tax credit (as defined in subsection 127.49(1)**) of the taxpayer for the taxation year,
+    the amount required by subsection 127(8), 127.48(12) or 127.49(8) in respect of the partnership to be added in computing the investment tax credit, the clean hydrogen tax credit (as defined in subsection 127.48(1)) or the CTM investment tax credit (as defined in subsection 127.49(1)) of the taxpayer for the taxation year,

   **(3)** The portion of subsection 96(2.2) of the Act before paragraph (a) is replaced by the following:

-    **(2.2)** For the purposes of this section and sections 111, 127, **127.48** and **127.491**, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of
+    **(2.2)** For the purposes of this section and sections 111, 127, 127.48 and 127.491, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of

   **(4)** The portion of subsection 96(2.2) of the Act before paragraph (a), as enacted by subsection (3), is replaced by the following:

-    **(2.2)** For the purposes of this section and sections 111, 127, 127.48, **127.49** and 127.491, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of
+    **(2.2)** For the purposes of this section and sections 111, 127, 127.48, 127.49 and 127.491, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of

   **(5)** The portion of subsection 96(2.4) of the Act before paragraph (a) is replaced by the following:

-    **(2.4)** For the purposes of this section and sections 111, 127, **127.48** and **127.491**, a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,
+    **(2.4)** For the purposes of this section and sections 111, 127, 127.48 and 127.491, a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,

   **(6)** The portion of subsection 96(2.4) of the Act before paragraph (a), as enacted by subsection (5), is replaced by the following:

-    **(2.4)** For the purposes of this section and sections 111, 127, 127.48, **127.49** and 127.491, a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,
+    **(2.4)** For the purposes of this section and sections 111, 127, 127.48, 127.49 and 127.491, a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,

   **(7)** Subsections (1), (3) and (5) are deemed to have come into force immediately after the expiration of March 27, 2023.